ebi-gene-expression-group/atlas-web-single-cell/README.md

 accident is known to have happened.

 The job is split in the following six phases:
-1. Clean the build directory
+1. Clean build directory
-2. Compile the test classes
+2. Compile test classes
 3. Run unit tests
 4. Run integration tests
 5. Run end-to-end tests